isomerpages/ogp/_about-us/eng/ziyang.md

   layouts, question topics, search functionality, rich text functionality, and admin portal functionalities

-  * Improved the search functionality and revamped the admin portal, empowering admins to do more on their agency page and allowing product operations to be conducted more efficiently
+  * Improved the search functionality and revamped the admin portal which empowered admins to do more on their agency page and allowed product operations to be conducted more efficiently

-  * Took charge and addressed various security and privacy issues raised during vulnerability assessments/penetration testing to ensure that AskGov is secure and compliant with regulations.
+  * Took charge and addressed various security and privacy issues raised during vulnerability assessments/penetration testing to ensure that AskGov is secure and compliant with regulations
 quote: ""
 linkedinId: ""